 Compared to a standard interval Newton, a drawback of X-Newton is the loss of quadratic convergence when the current box belongs to a convergence basin.
-It is however possible to switch from an endpoint Taylor form to a midpoint one and thus be able to obtain quadratic convergence.
-In addition, X-Newton does not require the system be preconditioned so that this contractor can cut branches early during the tree search (see Section 5.2).
-In this sense, it is closer to a reliable convexification method like Quad [15] or affine arithmetic [22].
+It is however possible to switch from an endpoint Taylor form to a midpoint one and thus be able to obtain quadratic convergence, as detailed in [3].

+Also note that X-Newton does not require the system be preconditioned so that this contractor can cut branches early during the tree search (see Section 5.2).
+In this sense, it is closer to a reliable convexification method like Quad [18, 17] or affine arithmetic [26].